Analyzing block/goose...

 - **Test failures** - CI handles this (full test suite)

-- **Missing dependencies** - CI handles this (npm ci will fail)
+- **Missing dependencies** - CI handles this (pnpm install will fail)

 - **Minor naming suggestions** - unless truly confusing